-It's a simple procedure to inject further saline solution through the port, which then flows into the ring, tightening it.
-The follow-up team will then ask you to sip some water to check that the ring is not too tight.
+It's a simple procedure to inject further saline solution through the access port, which then flows into the ring, tightening it.
+We’ll ask you to sip some water to check that the ring is not too tight.